 1. Introduction 3

 2. Policy Context and Background 3

-3. Conversion to Flats 5
+3. Conversion to Flats 6

 Room sizes

 Outlook, Prospect & Privacy

 Basement Accommodation

 Roof Space Accommodation

 Outdoor Amenity Space

 Bin Stores

 Access and parking and cycling

-4. Conversion to Houses in Multiple Occupation 10
+4. Conversion to Houses in Multiple Occupation 11

 Room sizes

 Outlook and Prospect

 Basement Accommodation

 Roof Space Accommodation

 Outdoor Amenity Space

 Bin stores

 Access and parking and cycling

-5. Impact of Conversions on wider neighbourhood 16
+5. Local impact of converting buildings to Flats and HMOs 19

 Limiting the impact of Conversions to Flats and HMOs on a

 neighbourhood

 Limiting the impact of Conversions to Flats and HMOs on

 immediate neighbours

-Appendix A 20
+Appendix A 23

-Appendix B 22
+Appendix B 25

-Appendix C 23
+Appendix C 26